makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

 2. **If this poll decides that the compensation shall be in DAI**
    - This vault holder could expect a compensation of at most 118 DAI
-   - Regardless of the today's DAI/ETH rate
+   - Today's DAI/ETH rate is immaterial

 ### More background discussion